ManimCommunity/manim/docs/source/guides/deep_dive.rst

 Completing the render loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The last few steps in the :meth:`.Scene.play_internal` call are not too
+The last few steps in Manager's sample loop are not too
 exciting: for every animation, the corresponding :meth:`.Animation.finish` and :meth:`.Animation.clean_up_from_scene` methods are called.